-The Help to Buy Equity Loan and the Forces Help to Buy Scheme are for both First Time Buyers in Beverley and Home Movers in Beverley.
-However, the Help to Buy Equity Loan is designed specifically for those who have never owned a property.
+The Help to Buy and Forces Help to Buy Scheme are for both First Time Buyers in Beverley and Home Movers in Beverley

 The first stage would be to have a free mortgage consultation.
 This is to work out your maximum borrowing and also to get a mortgage agreement in principle certificate.
 This puts you in a strong position to make an offer.
 Once you have this in place you’ll be a “Qualified Buyer”, the next step is to go and view houses!

 For more information and further terms and conditions about any of the above schemes please refer to the https://www.ownyourhome.gov.uk/ website.